jdmar3/inls718/syllabus/index.md

 Assignment tasks are rubricated and points will be assigned by the instructor after the completion of each task.
 Rubrics are not published, but are based on the assignment descriptions.

-Grades will be made available on a rolling basis.
+Grades will be made available on a rolling basis via Sakai.

 {% include syllabus-nav.html %}

 # Course Policies

-## What it means to us

 Instructors and students at the University of North Carolina at Chapel Hill adhere to the Code of Student Conduct.
 Accordingly, you all should recognize that most software applications available in the computer lab are copyrighted and cannot be copied.